UMWEDU/umw-giving-sync/_posts/2018-02-19-amphitheatre-construction-update.md

 published: true
 post_date: 2018-02-19 15:39:08
 ---
 Construction is proceeding on time.
 A ribbon-cutting ceremony is planned for Saturday, June 2, 2018.

-See latest photos below taken on February 20, 2018, by UMW Assistant Director of Capital Outlay Rob Johnston.
+See the latest photos below taken on February 20, 2018, by UMW Assistant Director of Capital Outlay Rob Johnston.

 &nbsp;
 <table style="height: 97px" width="687">